saki1001/calamara/wp-content/plugins/wp-image-zoooom/readme.txt

 8. Apply the zoom from Page Builder by SiteOrigin, the Image Widget

 == Changelog ==

+= 1.31 =
+* 02/23/2019
+* Compatibility with the Image Hotspot plugin by DevVN

 = 1.30 =
 * 12/13/2018